-At the end of fiscal year 2019, Muscatine County had \$10,780,000 of long term debt outstanding, compared to \$12,445,000 at the end of fiscal year 2018.
+At the end of fiscal year 2020, Muscatine County had \$10,765,000 of long-term debt outstanding, compared to \$10,780,000 at the end of fiscal year 2019.

-Muscatine County's outstanding debt decreased as a result of scheduled principal repayments made in the current year.
+During the fiscal year ended June 30, 2020, the County issued \$1,850,000 of general obligation building improvement bonds to fund the cost of improvements and repairs to county buildings.
+The issuance, netted with scheduled principal repayments in the current year, resulted in virtually no change in the overall amount outstanding from the prior year.
 Muscatine County's general obligation bond rating continues to be the A1 rating assigned by Moody's Investors Service, a national rating agency.
 The Constitution of the State of Iowa limits the amount of general obligation debt counties can issue to 5% of the assessed value of all taxable property within the County's corporate limits.
-Muscatine County's outstanding general obligation debt of \$13,240,561, including development agreements of \$2,460,561, is significantly below its constitutional debt limit of approximately \$166 million.
+Muscatine County's outstanding general obligation debt of \$13,132,861, including development agreements of \$2,367,861, is significantly below its constitutional debt limit of approximately \$169 million.
 Additional information about the County's long-term debt is presented in Note 7 of the financial statements.